priyankaa-roy/Automated-Food-Price-and-Ingredients-Comparison/README.md

-## 🍽️ Automated Food Price and Ingredients Comparison
+# 🍽️ Automated Food Price and Ingredients Comparison
 Welcome to the Automated Food Price and Ingredients Comparison project!
 This platform is designed to empower consumers by providing them with the tools to make informed grocery shopping decisions. 🛒✨

 ## 📖 Table of Contents
 - Project Overview
 - Features
+- Website Demo
 - Technologies Used
 - Getting Started
 - Contributors